pbek/QOwnNotes/webpage/src/blog/2023-06-17-QOwnNotes-UI-End2End-Tests-with-the-help-of-NixOS.md

 You can look or contribute to the tests at [qownnotes.nix](https://github.com/NixOS/nixpkgs/blob/master/nixos/tests/qownnotes.nix).

-With the [nixpkgs repository](https://github.com/NixOS/nixpkgs/) checked out you can run the tests easily isolated in a QEMO VM with the help of [nix](https://nixos.org):
+With the [nixpkgs repository](https://github.com/NixOS/nixpkgs/) checked out you can run the tests easily isolated in a QEMU VM with the help of [nix](https://nixos.org):

 ```bash
 nix-build . -A nixosTests.qownnotes